thsu1031/Coffee-Shops-with-Mongo-Express-and-Node/README.md

 :coffee:

-- [x] Fix 400 Bad Request Error for review page.
+- [x] Fix 400 Bad Request error for review page.
 - [x] Display the number of reviews in location list page.
 - [x] Sort the coffee shops according to the corresponding ratings.
+- [ ] Fix the position of navigation bar.

 Please visit: http://serene-thicket-75508.herokuapp.com/